At a Bedok court, ex-MMA fighter Syafiq Samad trains the next generation

 He said: “I first met him at the gym where I started my boxing journey.
 I no longer only see him just as a coach, but also as a good friend, almost as family, because we bonded together throughout the years even outside of training.”

-National boxer Kiefer Lim pointed out that while the quality of training is good enough, certain elements like hitting a punching bag, sparring in a ring and strength and conditioning are harder compared to other indoor gyms.
+National boxer Kiefer Lim pointed out that while the quality of training is good enough, certain elements like hitting a punching bag, sparring in a ring, as well as strength and conditioning are harder compared to other indoor gyms.

 Despite the unconventional training setting, Team Slasher’s fighters have been undefeated in competitions, winning over 10 bouts in succession, said Syafiq.